GearsDatapacks/libra/README.md

 ```

 You can use the static `from` method automatically generated for enums to construct a value for that enum from a raw value of that type, but since the values are limited it returns an optional result.
+If you want to get the underlying value of an enum member, you can use the `raw` method.

 Example:
 ```rust